cagla-su/Linux-Gaming-Guide/README.md

 - Also, you **should not use** <img width="16" height="25" alt="wayland" src="https://github.com/user-attachments/assets/60246125-5de0-4506-b972-08b65882e92a" /> Wayland unless you use one of the recent <img width="16" height="28" alt="nvidia" src="https://github.com/user-attachments/assets/f75e206c-3d24-4e00-9d40-ce190c27b9b3" /> NVIDIA GPUs that are mentioned above because it is likely for you to experience **glitches and performance issues**.
 Using <img width="16" height="25" alt="x11" src="https://github.com/user-attachments/assets/8bcae848-67a0-4c0b-953b-691de65aa430" /> X11 is a better option for now.
 ## Issues of Linux Gaming
 - There are not too many issues when it comes to gaming on Linux.
 However, the main limitation is **kernel-level anti-cheat software**.
-	- These anti-cheat software are not able to run on Linux because a kernel-level anti-cheat software that is developed for a Windows game means that the anti-cheat software **requires a kernel called "Windows NT" that is only available for Windows**.
+	- These anti-cheat software are not able to run on Linux.
+The reason why is a kernel-level anti-cheat software that is developed for a Windows game means that the anti-cheat software **requires a kernel called "Windows NT", which is only available for Windows**.
 - Some examples of kernel-level anti-cheat software are:
 	- <img width="16" height="25" alt="vanguard" src="https://github.com/user-attachments/assets/6095bacf-fdfb-48a8-bab2-a0075af23509" /> **| VANGUARD**
 	- <img width="16" height="25" alt="easyac" src="https://github.com/user-attachments/assets/e2c376fe-15fb-40e6-a509-44bba91aa55f" /> **| Easy Anti-Cheat**